Aviuz/PrisonLabor/Docs/README.md

 This is beta version.
 Some ascpects of mod still need to be balanced (like motivation).
 There can be still some bugs.

 ## Compatibility
-* Works with mods that add custom Jobs, to enable some of them you need to go to the mod settings.
+* Works with mods that add Jobs of type cook/mine/craft/haul/clean like [url=http://steamcommunity.com/sharedfiles/filedetails/?id=942690136]Quarry[/url], [url=http://steamcommunity.com/sharedfiles/filedetails/?id=952779481]Haulers Can Haul To Blueprints[/url], or [url=http://steamcommunity.com/sharedfiles/filedetails/?id=784327493]Industrials Rollers[/url].
 * Works with old saves.
 * To disable mod from existing saves check "Disable mod" in settings and follow instructions.
+* Now works with WorkTab (by Fluffy)
+* Now works with Seeds Please
+* Now works with Dubs Hygiene and Central Heating Mod
+* Now works with "No Water, No life." mod
-* Cleaning area DOES NOT work.
-Author of CA declared that it will be at RimWorld 1.0.
+* DOES NOT work with CleaningArea mod.
+Author of CA refused to cooperate.
+* COMPATIBILITY ISSUES with custom beds (Wooden Medieval Cot) from Medieval Times mod.
+You can use both mods, but if you use custom beds for prisoners, there can be some issues.

 ## [To-do list](To-Do.md)
 ## [Credits](credits.md)